 The Berber languages constitute a major branch of the Afroasiatic language phylum and are spoken both by settled and nomadic populations along the North African coast and far down into the Sahara, presently reaching the borders of Nigeria.
 Today, Berber languages are confined to a series of islands surrounded by Arabic except where they touch Sub-Saharan African languages (Map 1).

-However, there is considerable evidence that the Berber must have Figure 1.
-Bilingual Latin/Berber been the dominant population throughout much of North Africa inscription and the Sahara in the past (Basset 1952; Camps 1980; Willms 1980; Ameur 1990; Brett & Fentress 1996; Blench 2001).
-Although the Tuareg are presently the most widespread group, found across much of Algeria, Niger and southern Libya, their expansion is probably relatively recent as they may have entered the south-central Sahara as late as the 6th century AD.
-This is a considerable geographical range, but it has been regularly argued that Berber culture and by implication, people, reached as far as the Nile Confluence (e.g. Behrens 1985, 1989).
-Bechhaus-Gerst (1989) claimed to detect loans from Berber into Nubian and Behrens adduced cultural evidence from rock-paintings etc. Such a stretch is not inconceivable geographically, but the evidence for this remains weak, both linguistically and archaeologically.
+This is a considerable geographical range, but it has been regularly argued that Berber culture and by implication, people, reached as far as the Nile Confluence (e.g. Behrens 1989).
+Bechhaus-Gerst (1989) claimed to detect loans from Berber into Nubian and Behrens adduced cultural evidence from rock-paintings etc. Such a stretch is not inconceivable geographically, but the evidence for this remains weak, both linguistically and archaeologically (though see a negative evaluation in Kossmann 2013).
+Nonetheless, Berber must once have been the dominant population throughout much of North Africa and the Sahara in the past (Basset 1952; Camps 1980; Willms 1980; Ameur 1990; Brett & Fentress 1996; Blench 2001).
+Although the Tuareg are presently the most widespread group, found across much of Algeria, Niger and southern Libya (Bernus 1981), their expansion is probably relatively recent as they may have entered the south-central Sahara as late as the 6th century AD (Camps 1974).

-The Berber remain a highly mobile group, forming new communities in the coastal cities of West Africa and are adept at maintaining a strong media presence.
-The Zenaga in SW Mauretania were a significant group when first described, but are now down to some 300 speakers (Tayne-Cheikh 2008).
-North of Agades in Niger live the Tətsərret, who language shows correspondences with Zenaga and who are now encapsulated by the Tuareg (Attayoub 2001; Lux 2011).
-Other islands of Berber speakers occur with the Arabic-speaking zone further east, most notably at Awjila (أوجلة) (Paradisi 1960), formerly at El-Fogaha (Paradisi 1963) and Siwa (Laoust 1932).
-Furthermore it is regularly claimed that Berbers reached the Canaries at an unspecified date in the past, leading to the formation of the Guanche, the now-vanished aboriginal population (Wölffel 1956).
-Berber is written with a script of varying readability which first appears in the 3rd century BC, but almost all texts are disappointingly short, hence the contribution of epigraphy to Berber history is limited (Chaker 2002).
-Figure 1 shows a bilingual Latin/Berber inscription from Roman North Africa published in Gsell (1934) which gives an idea of how these inscriptions can be transliterated.
+The Berber remain a highly mobile group, the Tuareg in particular forming new communities in the coastal cities of West Africa and are adept at maintaining a strong media presence.
+The Zenaga in SW Mauretania were a significant group when first described, but are now down to some 300 speakers (Faidherbe 1877; Masqueray 1879; Basset 1933; Dubié 1940; Nicolas 1953; Taine-Cheikh 2008, 2010).
+North of Agades in Niger live the Tetserret, who language shows correspondences with Zenaga and who are now encapsulated by the Tuareg (Attayoub 2001; Lux 2013).
+Other islands of Berber speakers occur with the Arabic-speaking zone further east, most notably at Awjila (أوجلة) (Paradisi 1960; Putten 2013), formerly at El-Fogaha (Paradisi 1963) and Siwa (Laoust 1932).
+Furthermore it is often claimed that Berbers reached the Canaries at an unspecified date in the past, leading to the formation of the Guanche, the now-vanished aboriginal population (Wölfel 1965).